codatio/codat-docs/docs/sfc/mapping-specifications/xero-mapping-specification.md

 Codat has provided functionality to allow users to select different accounts for each different payment type.

-:::caution Accounts for card payments
+:::Caution Accounts for card payments

 For card payments, it’s recommended that the merchant creates a clearing account to represent their account with the commerce services provider.
 The clearing account can be a bank account or a nominal account in Xero that has an **Enable payments to this account** setting turned on.
 :::

-:::caution New payment types after setup
+:::Caution New payment types after setup

 If the user starts using other payments types after initial setup, the synchronization will stop until the accounts have been re-mapped via returning to the configuration page.
 :::